dynamicslab/ctf-dl-tutorial/README.md

 # Outline

 ### Part 1: Introduction to Deep Learning - 9:00-11:00AM (Joe Bakarji)
-- Introduction to Deep Learning.
+- Introduction to Deep Learning
-- Time-delay embedding and Takens' theorem.
+- Time-delay embedding and Takens' theorem
-- Introduction to PyTorch.
+- Introduction to PyTorch
 - The Lorenz system
     - The Hankel matrix
     - Approximating Takens' diffeomorphism